Hauling out: Walruses

 Walruses tend to occupy both terrestrial and sea ice haul-out sites, alternating between the two depending on resource availability.
 Walruses haul-out onto land primarily for birthing, moulting, nursing, and resting, meanwhile using sea-ice haul-out sites for foraging and predator avoidance.
 These physiological factors are correlated with both the duration and frequency of haul-outs among walruses.
 Sea ice sites are more commonly used for shorter and more frequent haul-outs compared to terrestrial sites, which are commonly used to fulfill more time-consuming requirements (i.e. breeding and birthing).
-Hauling-out is also used as a method of thermoregulation, therefore it is influenced by various environmental factors such as wind speed, temperature, and even time of day.
-Accounting for these environmental factors, walruses more frequently haul-out from late morning to early evening and avoid hauling-out during weather periods of intense cold or high winds.
+Hauling out is also used as a method of thermoregulation, therefore it is influenced by various environmental factors such as wind speed, temperature, and even time of day.
+Accounting for these environmental factors, walruses more frequently haul-out from late morning to early evening and avoid hauling out during weather periods of intense cold or high winds.
 Haul-out frequency is at a maximum for walruses during the summer using terrestrial haul-out sites as sea ice sites are then further from foraging grounds.

 As female walruses haul-out for parturition, the males are territorial of the haul-out site surrounding the female herd.
-In these instances, hauling-out provides an opportunity for more aggressive and territorial males to mate.
+In these instances, hauling out provides an opportunity for more aggressive and territorial males to mate.

 Ringed seal

-Ringed seal hauling-out occurs throughout any point in the year, however it reaches a maximum during the spring.
+Ringed seal haulouts occur throughout any point in the year, however it reaches a maximum during the spring.
 In comparison to other pinniped species, ringed seals haul-out with a shorter duration year round.
 Ringed seals have a diel haul-out pattern in which they spend more time hauled-out during the night, an uncommon feature among pinnipeds.

-Hauling-out spikes an increase in the herding behaviour of ringed seals, particularly in the Ladoga subspecies.
+Hauling out spikes an increase in the herding behaviour of ringed seals, particularly in the Ladoga subspecies.

 Subspecies of the ringed seal prefer different haul-out sites depending on their geographical location and environmental constraints.
-For example, 5 subspecies of ringed seals prefer hauling-out onto land-fast ice, however Phoca hispida ochotensis prefers drifting pack ice, meanwhile Phoca hispida hispida occupies both land-fast ice and far offshore areas of relatively stable ice.
+For example, 5 subspecies of ringed seals prefer hauling out onto land-fast ice, however Phoca hispida ochotensis prefers drifting pack ice, meanwhile Phoca hispida hispida occupies both land-fast ice and far offshore areas of relatively stable ice.
 The majority of ringed seals however use terrestrial haul-out sites to create birth layers in the snow for newborn seal pups.